Select Page

 • Misleading confidence scores in AI outputs

-Legal Research Tools: Mitigating Hallucination Risks
+AI-Powered Legal Research Tools: Mitigating Hallucination Risks

 As legal professionals increasingly rely on AI applications in the legal sector, the need for reliable legal research tools has never been more critical.
 The integration of AI in legal research has transformed the way lawyers work, but it also introduces risks that must be mitigated.